x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-distribution-groups/manage-distribution-groups.md

 ms.service: exchange-online
 localization_priority: Normal
 ms.assetid: c4c43493-55e1-46d2-bd4b-d6f6cecd747f
-description: "Use the Exchange Administration Center (EAC) or Exchange Management Shell to create a new distribution group in your Exchange organization or to mail-enable an existing group in Active Directory."
+description: "Use the Exchange admin center (EAC) or Exchange Management Shell to create a new distribution group in your Exchange organization or to mail-enable an existing group in Active Directory."
 ---

 # Create and manage distribution groups

-Use the Exchange Administration Center (EAC) or Exchange Management Shell to create a new distribution group in your Exchange organization or to mail-enable an existing group in Active Directory.
+Use the Exchange admin center (EAC) or Exchange Management Shell to create a new distribution group in your Exchange organization or to mail-enable an existing group in Active Directory.

 There are two types of groups that can be used to distribute messages: